-Advanced Options allow you to create AppCircle ad filters and set some serving logic options for your Ad Spaces.
+Advanced Options allow you to create AppCircle & RTB Marketplace ad filters and set some serving logic options for your Ad Spaces.

-Filter the AppCircle ads in this Ad Spaced by Ad ID, App Name, and Advertiser Name.
+Filter the AppCircle and/or RTB Marketplace ads in this Ad Space by App ID, App Name, Advertiser Name.

 The Ad Refresh rate allows you to specify how often an ad rotates through Flurry's available ads.
 This is most useful with banner size ads that persist on a view, and therefore warrant semi-frequent refreshes.